Image of the NFL playoffs: the best and worst possible matches for each team based on the classification of AFC and NFC

 Jeans (7-8)

 Best possible confrontation: Seahawks.
-Seattle will not be able to press Dak Prescott behind its strong offensive line, and it does not have the secondary depth to handle Dallas aggressively throwing field wide receivers open and closed wings.
+Seattle will not be able to press Dak Prescott behind its strong offensive line, and it does not have the secondary depth to handle Dallas aggressively throwing field wide receivers open and wings closed.

 Worst possible confrontation: Packers.
 Rodgers lights up when he sees the Cowboys defense.
 He has had great success against Dallas both at home and away in the playoffs.